xts2002/demo-ci/README.md

 When the previous `push` reaches the GitHub repository, GitHub Actions will automatically execute the jobs defined in `actions.yaml.

-You can also checkout the status of these jobs by clicking on the Actions tab in your repository.
+You can checkout the status of these jobs by clicking on the Actions tab in your repository.

 ![CI Jobs Inspection](./images/ci-setup-github-actions.png)

 ## Task #2: Creating a buggy Pull Request

-Now lets see our CI server performing a more real live action.
-We will introduce a simple bug in our example and submit a PR.
-Then, the CI server will alert to the failed tests and will not integrate the change to the `main` branch.
+Now let's see our CI server performing a more real live action.
+We will add a simple bug in our example and submit a PR.
+Then, the CI server will alert that a test has failed and will not integrate the change.

 #### Step 1